PDAL/PDAL/doc/about.rst

     PDAL :ref:`software <reading>` :ref:`development <writing>`
     :ref:`tutorials <writing-reader>` have more information on how to use the library from a software developer's perspective.
-We won't get very deep in the C++ swamp in this workshop.

 Command Line Utilities
 ................................................................................